wangziqi2013/wangziqi2013.github.io/_posts/2020-06-11-base-victim.markdown

 generated to the lower level, with one always being one of the victim blocks (during baseline cache insertion), and the other being either victim block or the baseline block (during victim cache insertion).

+If the request misses in both caches, then a regular line fill is initiated to the lower level, and the block fetched from the lower level is directly inserted into the baseline cache, to ensure that the baseline cache always behave the same way as a regular cache as if the victim cache were not present.

 TODO: POLICIES (1) WHETHER TO WRITE BACK ON VICTIM INSERTION; (2) WHETHER TO RELOCATE ON VICTIM EVICTION